Hieromon/AutoConnect/examples/mqttRSSI/README.md

 - Arduino Client for MQTT - It's the [PubSubClient](https://github.com/knolleary/pubsubclient), install it to Arduino IDE.
 If you have the latest version already, this step does not need.
 - Create a channel on ThingSpeak.
 - Get the Channel API Keys from ThingSpeak, put its keys to the sketch.
+- Register your ESP module as the MQTT device to enable publishing and subscribing on that channel.

 You can sign up with the [ThingSpeak sign-up page](https://thingspeak.com/login).
 (You are entrusted with the final judgment of account creation for ThingSpeak.
 Create an account at your own risk.)
 And you can learn about other steps from the [explanation page](https://hieromon.github.io/AutoConnect/howtoembed.html#used-with-mqtt-as-a-client-application) of this example.